Ambassadors for Civic Engagement (ACE) Fellowship

 The successful candidate should possess the following:

-• Some research experience: familiarity with mixed research methods preferred
+• Research experience: familiarity with qualitative research preferred

 • Interest in community engagement